Who’s That Voice in Your Head? Understanding Your Inner Critic

 The Cost of Believing Your Inner Critic

-When we treat the inner critic like truth, we begin to live in its shadow.
+When we treat the inner critic as truth, we begin to live in its shadow.
+This shadow influences many aspects of our lives:

 We don’t apply for jobs that excite us.